Sōta Yamamoto: 2021–22 season

-2022–23 season
+2022–23 season: Grand Prix Final silver

 Beginning the season on the Grand Prix, Yamamoto won the short program at the 2022 Grand Prix de France.
 He was overtaken in the free skate by Frenchman Adam Siao Him Fa, but still scored a new personal best in that segment and won the silver medal, his first Grand Prix podium placement.
 Yamamoto reflected on his past struggles with injury, saying that it made the moment "special for me, and I know I couldn't have achieved it myself.
 I have had all the support from my team as well as support from the fans."
 At his second event, the 2022 NHK Trophy on home ice in Sapporo, Yamamoto again finished first in the short program with a new personal best score of 96.49, ahead of reigning World champion Shoma Uno.
 He was again overtaken in the free skate, this time by Uno, but won his second silver medal and qualified to the Grand Prix Final for the first time.
 He said that he was pleased at the prospect of competing together with Uno at the Final.

 At the Final in Turin, Yamamoto finished second in the short program behind Uno.
 He assessed that his quad Salchow was "not perfect, but I am happy I was able to skate without any mistakes and going into the free skating, it will be a confidence boost."
 The segment also saw several other skaters, such as widely favoured American Ilia Malinin, underperform.
 In the free skate, Yamamoto set a new personal best (on his way to a personal best total score as well), finishing third in the segment behind Uno and Malinin, but remaining second overall.
 Winning the silver medal, he said he was pleased to have delivered a satisfactory free skate for the first time in the season and to have achieved his goal of making the podium.

 Yamamoto finished third in the short program at the 2022–23 Japan Championships, but a seventh-place free skate dropped him to fifth overall.
 Despite this, due to the Japan Skating Federation's selection criteria incorporating international results, he was selected as Japan's third man for the 2023 World Championships, which occasioned some controversy due to national silver medalist Koshiro Shimada being passed over.

 Named to the Japanese team for the 2023 Winter World University Games in Lake Placid, Yamamoto won the gold medal, finishing more than thirty points ahead of silver medalist Tatsuya Tsuboi.
 He then won the silver medal at the International Challenge Cup at the end of February.
 Yamamoto was fifteenth in his World Championship debut on home ice in Saitama.